slesty/embeddedtube/README.md

 Known issues:
-1. Sometimes you have to refresh the tab.
+1. Having to refresh the page almost every time.
-2. if you click on the side videos on the right it will load them under the video you are watching.(I know how to fix.)
+2. if you click on the side videos on the right it will load them on top of each other.(I know how to fix.)
-3. double audio when clicking on another video on the right sometimes.
+3. Clicking the youtube Button(top right) does not stop the video.